ferdinandklr/vue-template/README.md

 ## try for yourself

-If you want to test this project, simply clone it, and run ``npm run dev-backend``
+If you want to test this project, simply clone it, and run  ``npm install`` to install all dependencies, and then ``npm run dev-backend`` to start the server.